 The story of Abigail in the Bible is one such story.

 Who Was Abigail in the Bible?

-Abigail’s story in 1 Samuel 25 is one of them.
-As a young married woman, Abigail in the Bible was not living her happily ever after.
+As a young woman married to a wicked man named Nabal, Abigail in the Bible was not living her happily ever after.
 Instead, she found herself in a seemingly impossible, terrifying situation.

 Guess what!
 This post is part of a series on Great Women of the Bible.

-Be sure to check out all of the other posts in this series here: 15 Great Women of the Bible Every Christian Woman Should Study.
+Be sure to check out all of the other posts about women in scripture in this series here: 15 Great Women of the Bible Every Christian Woman Should Study.

 3 Lessons We Can Learn from Abigail in the Bible

 1. Remember That God Sees Your Pain

 Think your life is a mess?
 Take a look at Abigail’s disaster.